MohitKapoor19/Movie-Recommender-System/README.md

 * [Dataset link](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)

-# Concept used to build the similarity.pkl file : cosine_similarity
+# Concept used to build the similarity.pkl file : similarity

 1 .
 Cosine Similarity is a metric that allows you to measure the similarity of the documents.